harshpreet931/time-aware-agents/README.md

 ## Usage

-Once the server is running and the MCP client is configured, you can ask the AI agent to use the tool.
+Once the server is running and the MCP client is configured, you can ask the AI agent to use the `time_now` tool.

-**Example Query:**
+**Example Interaction:**

+*User to AI Agent:*
-"What is the time part of 2025-06-09T16:30:00Z?"
+"What time is it now?" or "Can you get the current time using the time_now tool?"

-**Expected Response from the tool (via the agent):**

-"16:30:00"
+*AI Agent (after using the `time_now` tool):*
+The tool will return the current time, for example: "16:30:00" (depending on the actual current time).

 **Error Handling:**

-If an invalid date-time format is provided, the tool will return:
-"Invalid date-time format.
-Please use ISO 8601 format."
+The `time_now` tool does not take any input parameters, so specific input validation errors are not applicable to the tool itself.
+General server or MCP communication errors would be handled by the MCP framework or the client.

 ## Contributing